bxdoan/bxdoan/README.md

 <div align="center">

-> I would rather die of passion than of boredom.
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Vincent van Gogh —
+> — Tony Robbins —

 </div>